Monitoring Kubernetes with Graphite

 undefined

-Similarly, let’s create Pod and Service for Graphite.
-We will use the below configuration file to create the Graphite service.
+Similarly, let’s create a Pod and Service for Graphite.
+We will use the configuration file below to create the Graphite service.

 apiVersion: apps/v1